Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Wake Forest and its opponents have gone over the current 69-point total in three of seven games this season.
+- Wake Forest and its opponents have gone over the current 70-point total in three of seven games this season.

-- Duke and its opponents have combined to score more than 69 points in one game this season.
+- Duke's games have gone over 70 points in just one opportunity this season.

-- Saturday's over/under is 1.1 points lower than the two team's combined 70.1 points per game average.

-- The 57.9 combined points per game that these two squads have allowed this season are 11.1 fewer than the 69 total in this contest.
+- The combined points per game average of the two teams, 70.1, is 0.1 points greater than Saturday's over/under.

+- These two squads combine to surrender 57.9 points per game, 12.1 fewer than this contest's over/under.

-- The 69 over/under in this game is 8.1 points above the 60.9 average total in Blue Devils games this season.
+- The 60.9 PPG average total in Blue Devils games this season is 9.1 points fewer than this game's over/under.

 Wake Forest Stats and Trends

+- Wake Forest has played seven games, with four wins against the spread.

-- This season, the Demon Deacons have one ATS win in two games as a favorite of 16.5 points or more.
+- The Demon Deacons have been favored by 16.5 points or more two times this season and covered the spread in one of them.

-- Wake Forest's games this year have hit the over on three of seven set point totals (42.9%).
+- Wake Forest's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- Wake Forest is 4-3 against the spread and 7-0 overall this season when the team puts up more than 31.6 points.
+- Wake Forest is 4-3 against the spread and 7-0 overall in games when it scores more than 31.6 points.

-- Wake Forest is 3-1 against the spread and 4-0 overall when the team piles up more than 443.3 yards.
+- When Wake Forest churns out over 443.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year, the Demon Deacons have six turnovers, four fewer than the Blue Devils have takeaways (10).
+- The Demon Deacons have turned the ball over six times this season, four fewer than the Blue Devils have forced (10).

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.